 The process at a glimpse

 - Make a 1st drawing by combining the 5 shapes.

-- Refine, dramatize your visual thoughts in a 2nd drawing, play with size, placement, and color of the symbols.
+- Refine, and dramatize your visual thoughts in a 2nd drawing, and play with the size, placement, and colour of the symbols.

 - Form pairs or trios and interpret the drawings of your partner.
 The person who has done the drawing does not speak.

 - Make a gallery walk and ask the whole group, “Together, what do the drawings reveal?”